Greetings! My name is Rebecca Pipkins, and I am an English teacher at Demopolis High School.

 I met the love of my life, Russell Pipkins, while attending Mississippi State, and we were married in August of 1998.
 I continued my education at State, receiving a Master of Arts degree in French in May of 2000.

-We have been blessed with 2 wonderful children: Tyler, age 16, and Tayler age 13.
-They keep us busy as both play sports for DHS; Tyler plays soccer, and Tayler plays softball.
+We have been blessed with 2 wonderful children: Tyler, age 18, and Tayler age 15.
+Tyler is attending Mississippi State University in the School of Architecture and Tayler is a sophomore at DHS.
 They remind me every day what a blessing each and every student brings to our school.
 The challenge is to find that blessing and nurture it.

 I began my teaching career as an adjunct French professor at Mississippi State.
 I then taught high school at West Point High School in West Point, Mississippi.
 I moved to Demopolis in 2002 when my husband’s job transferred him to Alabama.
 I taught at Demopolis Academy/West Alabama Prep for three years, teaching English, French, ACT Prep, and Drama.